 The basic movement is an automatic ETA 2893-A2 with an additional module of 24-hour indication in the aperture at 12 o'clock.
 The module and components of the hour indication are designed and manufactured in Russia.
 The disc serves as an hour indicator, and the single ouroboros hand shows the minutes.
 The time indication in this watch is really non-standard!
 Mikhail Goncharov: "We decided that the minute hand should be the snake itself.
 In ordinary life, it is the main one, the hour hand is less significant...
 Therefore, it was abandoned, the hour indication was placed in the aperture.
 But we did it 24-hour...
 By the way, with the minute [hand] we did it... let's say, provocatively... the snake has two points on its head!
 So tell the minutes according to the one you want!..
 The main thing is not to forget which tip you chose [initially when setting the exact time]!"

-Power reserve from full winding is not less than 42 hours.
+Power reserve is not less than 42 hours.
 The movement provides for a quick change of the time zone by moving the crown to the second position.
 The movement is completely tested and manually adjusted.
 Accuracy is -4 ... + 6 seconds per day.

-Despite the Swiss origin of the base caliber, the watch is rightfully included in our collection of Russian watches — substantially more than 60% of its value was created in Russia!
-The watchmaker of the project, Maxim Sushkov, says: "The base caliber 2893-A2 had to be modernized to implement our idea.
-A bridge (minute, hour/daily disc) was made, which completely covers all the wheels of the movement.
+Despite the Swiss origin of the base calibre, the watch is rightfully included in our collection of Russian watches — substantially more than 60% of its value was created in Russia!
+The watchmaker of the project, Maxim Sushkov, says: "The base calibre 2893-A2 had to be modernised to implement our idea.
+A bridge (minute, hour, day disc) was made, which completely covers all the wheels of the movement.
 Due to the thickness of the dial, it was necessary to make a minute and day wheel, thereby increasing the height of the feet for the landing of the day disc and minute hand (ouroboros).
 The day disc itself was also designed and manufactured."

 The combination of glossy and matte surfaces adds charm and sophistication to the watch.
 The execution of the Temple on the caseback demonstrates the possibilities of sandblasting metal (impact on the surface with an abrasive powder sprayed with an air stream).
 Good readability of the inscriptions was achieved by covering the lettering with black hot enamel.